jmandel/interop-2019-nprms/ehi-export.md

-The 21st Century Cures Act aims to achieve interoperability with APIs that provide "access to all data elements of a patient’s electronic health record to the extent permissible under applicable privacy laws" -- but ONC's proposed APIs are limited only to a "core" data set, rather than enabling "all data elements."
-This limitation is explicitly acnowledged by ONC:
+The 21st Century Cures Act aims to achieve interoperability with APIs that provide "access to all data elements of a patient’s electronic health record to the extent permissible under applicable privacy laws" -- but ONC's proposed APIs are limited only to a "core" data set, rather than enabling "all data elements":

+> strictly for the scope of the API Condition of Certification, we propose to interpret the meaning of the phrase
+> “all data elements of a patient’s electronic health record” as follows...
+>
+> [T]he proposed § 170.315(g)(10) certification criterion...
+> would facilitate API access to a limited set of data elements...
+>
+> Accordingly, for the
-> for the purposes of meeting this portion of the Cures Act’s API Condition of
+> purposes of meeting this portion of the Cures Act’s API Condition of Certification, we interpret
-> Certification, we interpret the scope of... the [US Core Data for Interoperability].
+> the scope of: the ARCH; its associated implementation specifications; and the policy expressed
+> around the data elements that must be supported by (g)(10)-certified APIs (i.e., FHIR servers) to
+> constitute “all data elements.”

+Somehow, ONC has explicitly interpreted "all data elements" to mean "a limited set of data elements".

 **ONC's interpretation flat-out misses the mark established by Cures, and fortunately there's a way to remedy the situation with a small tweak to ONC's proposed rule.**